sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 The main difference between object literals and creating objects using constructors is that object literals are created directly while creating objects using constructors involves defining a blueprint or template for the object using the constructor function.
 Additionally, creating objects using constructors allows for more advanced features such as inheritance and polymorphism.

-### 191. Difference between dot and bracket annotation ?
+### Question 191.
+Difference between dot and bracket annotation ?

 In JavaScript, dot notation and bracket notation are used to access and manipulate object properties.